thotsl4yer69/mazlabz-enterprise-terminal/README.md

 Admin system metrics and file listings are available with the `MAZLAB` command.
 This command prompts for the password set in `VITE_ADMIN_PASSWORD` before the dashboard opens.
 Trigger the rotating 3D ASCII anatomy demo with the `anatomy` command.
+Open the STL model viewer with the `viewer` command.

 ## 🛠️ Development